rue-aubrey/datastories/README.md

 I'm currently working as a student researcher with Daniel Nagin, studying algorithmic bias in the criminal legal system.
 Off campus, I run marketing for a Pittsburgh mutual aid organization and collaborate with Pittsburgh's art scene.

 My passion is writing and my expertise is data.
 Once graduated, I will continue to work at their intersection!

-# What I hope to learn
-I've done visualizations before when doing scientific research, but the graphics used in that field are typically hard to follow.
-They're often dense and technical.
-From this course, I hope to learn visual communication as a more versatile skill that I can apply in many contexts.